woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgshapeloader.rst

       *A successful PostGIS connection*

 #.
 To select your source files, click :guilabel:`Add File` to open the :guilabel:`Select a Shape File` dialog box.
-Navigate to the location of your shapefile, select it and click :guilabel:`Open`.
+Navigate to the location of your shapefile, click the shapefile you wish to load, and click :guilabel:`Open`.
 Multiple files can also be added in the same way.

    .. figure:: img/pgshp_select.png